Introduction

 At the end of the workshop, it is likely that you will feel a greater sense of connection and compassion for others.
 You are also likely to feel less alone in your experiences.
 Most people leave in a quiet reflective space.
 Some will be very intrigued by the process itself.
 Experiences in the holding circle as a representative and from your own mindful representation, if you did one, will percolate through you for some time to come.

 When you go home from the workshop, you should be careful about telling others your experience.
 It is extremely difficult to explain mindful representations to those who have not experienced them.
-It is normal for many people to be skeptical about something that is so far outside of their normal experience and that is so challenging to our normal way of perceiving the world.
-Even if others are sympathetic, many people will try to engage you in an analytical conversation, which can disconnect you from the healing images and felt experiences from the workshop.
+It is understandable that many people find the process difficult to grasp without experiencing it directly, as it operates quite differently from our usual analytical ways of understanding relationships and emotional experience.
+Even if others are sympathetic, many people will try to engage you in an analytical conversation, which can disconnect you from the emotionally resonant images and felt experiences from the workshop.
 So, it is better to wait for a while before trying to talk.